 In addition to helping make a difference in someone’s life, your company’s participation in Recycled Rides also provides many other intangible benefits.
 Recycled Rides helps build local community goodwill and brand your company in local markets.
 And within your own company, it creates rewarding experiences, excitement and pride as for your team.

-- Participation in Recycled Rides is open to all members who sign up at a minimum Bronze level and includes:
+- Participation in Recycled Rides is open to all members

 - Members-only Recycled Rides Kit with step-by-step timeline and instructions on how to plan and implement a successful event